ticktronaut/qnap-file-upload/README.md

 # qnap-file-upload
 Simple script to upload a file to Qnap share using a POST request via curl.
-Not a big dea, but since I did not imediatelly catch the idea on how to do this and some peaple expressed their interest, I will share it here.
+No big deal, but since I did not catch the idea on how to do this immediately and some peaple expressed their interest, I will share it here.

 ## usage